Skip to cookie consent Skip to main content

 To make recipes healthier for you and your family, try these 10 simple substitutes:

-1. Use applesauce instead of oil when baking.
+1. Use unsweetened applesauce instead of oil when baking.

-Try substituting applesauce for half the oil requested in cake and brownie recipes.
+Substitute applesauce for half the oil in cakes, muffins, and quick breads.
 You’ll cut down on calories without losing flavor or texture.

-4. Choose multigrain or whole wheat pasta instead of white pasta.
+4. Choose whole wheat pasta instead of white pasta.

 5. Select low-fat cheese over full-fat cheese.